Paul of Tarsus: A Biography

-According to the New Testament, the Apostle Paul was one of the earliest converts to the Christian faith after the death and resurrection of Jesus Christ.
+According to the New Testament, Paul of Tarsus was one of the earliest converts to the Christian faith after the death and resurrection of Jesus Christ.
 And he would become its greatest missionary.

 Soon (see timeline below for more information), Paul would travel throughout the Mediterranean world planting and strengthening churches as he preached the gospel of Jesus Christ.